Strait of Malacca

+Etymology

+The name "Malacca" is traditionally associated with the Malacca tree (Phyllanthus emblica), also known as the Indian gooseberry tree, and is believed to derive from the local Malay word "Melaka".
+According to historical traditions, Parameswara, a Sumatran prince and the founder of the Malacca Sultanate, selected the site for his new kingdom where the city of Malacca now stands.
+It is said that he named the location "Melaka" after the Malacca tree under which he had rested.
+Over time, the name "Malacca" came to refer not only to the city but also to the strategically significant waterway between the Malay Peninsula and the Indonesian island of Sumatra, known as the Malacca Strait.

 Extent

 The International Hydrographic Organization define the limits of the Strait of Malacca as follows:

 History

-Early traders from Arabia, Africa, Persia, and Southern India reached Kedah before arriving at Guangzhou.
+Early traders from Arabia, Africa, Persia, and southern India reached Kedah before arriving at Guangzhou.
 Kedah served as a western port on the Malay Peninsula.
 They traded glassware, camphor, cotton goods, brocades, ivory, sandalwood, perfume, and precious stones.
 These traders sailed to Kedah via the monsoon winds between June and November.
 They returned between December and May.
-Kedah provided accommodations, porters, small vessels, bamboo rafts, elephants, as well as tax collections for goods to be transported overland toward the eastern ports of the Malay Peninsula such as Langkasuka and Kelantan.
+Kedah provided accommodations, porters, small vessels, bamboo rafts, elephants, as well as tax collections for goods to be transported overland toward eastern ports of the Malay Peninsula such as Langkasuka and Kelantan.
 After the tenth century, ships from China began to trade at these eastern trading posts and ports.
 Kedah and Funan were famous ports throughout the 6th century, before shipping began to use the Strait of Malacca itself as a trade route.

-In the 7th century the maritime empire of Srivijaya, based in Palembang, Sumatra, rose to power, and its influence expanded to the Malay peninsula and Java.
+In the 7th century, the maritime empire of Srivijaya, based in Palembang, Sumatra, rose to power, and its influence expanded to the Malay Peninsula and Java.
 The empire gained effective control of two major choke points in maritime Southeast Asia: the Strait of Malacca and the Sunda Strait.
-By launching a series of conquests and raids on potential rival ports on both sides of the strait, Srivijaya ensured its economic and military domination in the region, which lasted for about 700 years.
+By launching a series of conquests and raids on potential rival ports on both sides of the strait, Srivijaya ensured its economic and military domination in the region, which lasted about 700 years.
 Srivijaya gained great benefits from the lucrative spice trade, e.g. the tributary trade system with China, and trade with Indian and Arab merchants.
 The Strait of Malacca became an important maritime trade route between India and China.
-The importance of the Strait of Malacca in global trade networks continued well into later centuries with the rise of the Malacca Sultanate in the 15th century, the Johor Sultanate, and the modern city-state of Singapore.
+The importance of the Strait of Malacca in global trade networks continued well into later centuries with the rise of the Malacca Sultanate in the 15th century, the Johor Sultanate, the Straits Settlements, and the modern city-state of Singapore.

 Since the 17th century, the strait has been the main shipping channel between the Indian Ocean and the Pacific Ocean.
 Various major regional powers have managed the straits during different historical periods.

-In the early 19th century, the Dutch and British empires drew an arbitrary boundary line in the strait and promised to hunt down pirates on their respective sides; that line went on to become today's border between Malaysia and Indonesia.